 Quick Start

-- Tap on “Spectrogram” or “Frequency analysis” to navigate to a live input screen.
+2. Tap on “Tracking Spectrogram” or “Spectrogram” to navigate to a live input screen.

-- Play some music (or sing?) and see what happens.
+3. Play some music (or whistle, or sing) and see what happens.

 The app offers a number of tools, some use live microphone input, some are offline experiments.
 Each tool is described below.